Find answers to Frequently Asked Questions:

 Not the first model, but there is some room for implementing this in one of the future models.

-Most likely not.
+Not in the first model of the phone.
 We want to have a metal case and that is already a challenge with the three other antenna systems that we have to support: Cellular, WiFi/BT and GNSS (GPS…).
 NFC Antennas, likewise wireless charging, are pretty large.
 Last but not least they add another radio emitter which can cause additional EMC issues.

 The hardware will support this, the software to do so may require developer community effort or take some additional time to include.